Lynda Benglis: Video work

 In 1971, Benglis began to collaborate with Robert Morris, and produced her first video work, Mumble (1972).
 Morris's Exchange (1973) also came out of this collaboration.
 Mumble features figures arranged in space across several screens.
 Often, the artist will announce the relation from them to the person from off camera, sometimes calling them multiple different names and labeling them with different, incompatible roles.
 The viewer becomes distrustful of the narrator, calling into question the role and authority of any voiceover speech.
 Other statements in this video are descriptions such as "Robin is weaving in the studio downstairs," and "the phone is ringing."
 The straightforward nature of these statements stands in contrast to the confusion created by the recursive screens.
-The viewer has no way of knowing if the phone is ringing while the artist is filming the final video, or when she was filming Morriss in the very bottom layer, or the layer in between.
+The viewer has no way of knowing if the phone is ringing while the artist is filming the final video, or when she was filming Morris in the very bottom layer, or the layer in between.
 The warped sense of time and space works to question the privilege of visuality in such a strongly visual culture, offering a critique of television as a medium as well as the potential truthfulness of any image.

 Benglis completed four other videos in 1972, namely Noise, Document, Home Tapes Revised, and On Screen.
 All feature her recursive screen technique.
 Document and On Screen feature particularly strong feminist themes, and both feature the artist directly.
 Document features a progression undergone by the artist from directed to director, finishing with her writing copyright information juxtaposed to her own image.
 In this way, she reclaims and maintains control of her image, a feminist act for a female artist.
 Similarly, On Screen shows the artist making faces at the camera in recursive layers of video.
 She performs expressions reminiscent of ones that people make in a mirror when no one is looking, and then magnifies it threefold through repetition.
 In this way, she blocks the potential interpretation of her image and emotional state being present for others.